-Conjugate gradients (CG) is one of the most widely used algorithms.
-There are several reasons behind its popularity.
-What’s taught in schools about CG is a pseudo-code of 5 steps.
-In reality, it is much more than that.
-The literature on this topic is quite large, but actually, it’s very hard to find really good references.
+Conjugate gradients (CG) is one of the most widely used algorithms in optimization.
+What’s taught in schools about CG is a pseudo-code of 5 steps; in reality, it is much more than that.
+Since the literature on this topic is quite large, it’s hard to find really good references.
 Frustrated by that for a while I had to search quite extensively for books/articles that would help me better understand CG.
 My search was rewarded when I came across this article by Schewchuk.
 This is by far the best I could read about CG.
 If you’ve never read this, you should do it now!

 Here, I have no interest in duplicating Shewchuk’s efforts; instead, I’m aiming to share my own intuitive understanding.
 I explain, in words, why CG is so powerful and how it does that.

 Whether you need to minimize a function or solve a system of equations, you always need an algorithm (solver) to help you achieve that.
-For convenience, I define function as quadratic , and I denote the system of equations .
-It’s easy to see the equivalence between the two: finding that minimizes is same as finding that is solution to which is same as solving .
-There is a plethora of solvers to choose from, and this is both good and bad.
-Good because however you state your problem, there is most likely already a custom-tailored solver out there waiting to be tried.
-Bad, because what works in theory does not always work in practice; for instance, the mathematically rigorous guarantees on convergence often do not prove useful in the real world.
-The ideal solver is one which balances well the pros and cons, and one which works in practice.
+For convenience, I define a quadratic function , and I denote the system of equations .
+It’s easy to see the equivalence between the two: finding that minimizes is similar to finding that is solution to which is similar to solving .
+There is a plethora of solvers to choose from, which is both good and bad.
+Good because however you state the problem, there is most likely already a custom-tailored solver out there waiting to be tried.
+Bad because what works in theory does not always work in practice; for instance, the mathematically rigorous guarantees on convergence often do not prove useful in practice.

 I like to think of solver as cooking recipe.
-You need some ingredients to start with.
-The cook pot has limited capacity.
-And you have to wait for some time before the food is ready.
+You need some ingredients to start with, the cook pot has limited capacity, and you have to wait for some time before the food is ready.
 Each solver is unique in the same way that each recipe is.
 Examples of ingredients you need for solvers include: initial guess, starting direction, tolerance, maximum number of iterations, gradient, Hessian, and the list can go long … Your working environment (cook pot) has limited memory (capacity) to store all these ingredients.
-So a good solver is one which should not ask for too much memory.
+A good solver is one which should not ask for too much memory.
 Then you need to set a temperature which controls cooking time.
 This is the same as the normal rate of convergence of your solver.
-You can always increase the temperature and get your food cooked more quickly.
-In the same way that you can precondition your solver and help it converge faster.
+You can always increase the temperature and get your food cooked more quickly, in the same way that you can precondition your solver and help it converge faster.

 In the same way that different recipes belong to different cuisines, different solvers belong to different families.
 Each family is characterized by its own demands in terms of ingredients, memory and compute time.
-American cuisine invokes fast food and big portions.
-This helps you get something to eat fast.
+American cuisine includes fast food and invokes big portions.
+This helps get you something fast.
 It’s “good-enough” but it’s certainly not the optimal tasting experience.
 French cuisine is much more refined.
 It’s characterized by small portions, reasonable cooking time, and often tasty results.
 Solvers can be classified into two broad families: direct and iterative.
 Direct methods are useful when the solution can be expressed analytically (in closed form).
 This often calls for an inverse of a large matrix, which, besides being prohibitively expensive, can also be dangerous (in terms of noise amplification).
 In many cases, you can’t express the solution in one single expression.
-This is where you need to take a series of “careful” steps (called iterations) to reach your objective.
+This is where you need to take a series of “careful” steps (iterations) to reach your objective.

 The simplest iterative procedure is to start at some , an initial guess of the solution (which can be zero if no guess is available), and then take a series of steps that progressively minimize the objective function in certain directions.
 A good direction to search along is one we know should point towards a new that minimizes the objective function.
 Back in the era where there was no GPS, people had to rely on other people to find their way.
 I think of good search directions as people who point you, each time you ask, towards where you get closer to the sought location.
 Mathematically, we are taught early in school that the gradient of a function helps achieve that.
 More specifically, the negative of the gradient specifies the direction along which the function decreases fastest.
 Going back to our objective function , it is clear that a good search direction is along the negative gradient , which is also known as the residual.

 In optimization and inverse problems, the residual plays an important role.
 It can be interpreted several ways.
 First, it is the error transformed by .
 Accessing the error isn’t possible in real world problems since we don’t know the true answer.
-Hence, we often find the residual to be useful.
+Hence, the residual represents an alternative which can sometimes be informative.
 Matrix multiplied by any vector rotates and stretches/squeezes this vector.
 This means that, while residuals are useful, they are not equivalent to the error.
 Thus, having the residual go to zero is not always a guarantee of convergence.
 Another argument is non-uniqueness: several solutions can reduce the residual equally well, but, most likely, we’re only interested in one of them.
 This is why regularization is needed: we add a penalty term (summarizing undesired features in the solution) to the residual in such a way that both should decrease with iteration number.

 The second (not so intuitive) interpretation of the residual is that it is also the direction of steepest descent (since it equals the gradient per the equation above).
 Shewchuck’s advice is straightforward: